lionelmace/ibmcloud-utils/cf-api.md

-To find out which version of Cloud Foundry is deployed on IBM Cloud, got ot [http://api.ng.bluemix.net/v2/info](http://api.ng.bluemix.net/v2/info)
+To find out which version of Cloud Foundry is deployed on IBM Cloud, go to [http://api.ng.bluemix.net/v2/info](http://api.ng.bluemix.net/v2/info)

 This page should return something like this: